symphonycms/jit_image_manipulation/README.markdown

 ### max_age

 The value, in seconds, for the max-age specifier in the Cache-Control HTTP Header.
 Setting the value to 0 will disable the specifier.
 Default value is 3 days.

+### memory_exhaustion_factor

+The value (as a multiplicand) used to estimate the needed memory to execute the requested JIT transformation.
+This is useful when trying to prevent memory exhaustion and preserve resources for other requests.
+Setting this value too high would overestimate the needed memory while setting it to low may not prevent memory exhaustion at all.
+Recommended settings would be between 1.7 and 2.1.
+Setting the value to 0, '' or null will disable the feature.
+Default value is null (disabled).

 ## Updating